CristinaMuntanola/CristinaMuntanola/README.md

 - 👋 Hi, I’m @CristinaMuntanola
 - 👀 I’m a biologist, bioinformatician and biostatistician student researcher.
 My field of research is plant conservation and chronic conditions.
-- 🌱 I’m currently learning Python, R, PHP, HTML, CSS, ArcGIS...
+- 🌱 Working in Python, R, PHP, HTML, CSS, ArcGIS...
-- 💞️ I’m looking to collaborate on everyone <3<3
+- 💞️ I’m looking to collaborate on everyone
 - 📫 How to reach me: via email (cmuntanola2016@uoc.edu)

 <!---